-This project is building a network that will attract new members and investors in mungbean research, and continue beyond the timeframe of the project.
+This project aimed to build a network that will attract new members and investors in mungbean research, and continue beyond the timeframe of the project.

 Mungbean is an important food and cash crop in the rice-based farming systems of South and South-East Asia.
 The crop generates a triple benefit: income, nutrient-rich food and increased soil fertility.
 Investment in improving mungbean varieties has been very low, leading to a narrow genetic base.
 Varieties lacking key traits to cope with emerging pests, diseases and seasonal variability constrain production in South and South-East Asian countries, as well as in Australia.